Edinburgh-Stingers-IHC/constitution/README.md

 ## 12. Discipline

-The club shall have the authority through its committee to render punishment on club members who fail to follow the rules and byelaws as laid out in this constitution.
+The Club shall have the authority through its committees to render punishment on club members who fail to follow the rules and byelaws as laid out in this constitution.

-Such discipline shall be restricted to denial of ice time at practices and games leading in extreme cases to expulsion from the club.
-In each of these cases where the perpetrator is already on the ice there shall be no refund of monies paid for that session.
-Expulsion also does not allow any repayment of monies already paid.
+Disciplinary actions progress from denial of ice time at practices and games up to expulsion from the Club.
+Where a participant is already on the ice there shall be no refund of monies paid for that session.
+Expulsion does not allow any repayment of monies already paid.

-Discipline punishments shall only be held if agreed by a quorum of committee members present during the offence or by special meeting of the committee for more severe disciplinary offences.
+Initial (first-instance) disciplinary decisions are made by the Executive Committee (quorum 2).
+Appeals, expulsions and major disciplinary outcomes are determined by the General Committee (quorum 3).
+The General Committee may increase penalties where justified.

-In addition the committee shall hold a disciplinary meeting against team members who receive major penalties before, during or after a game.
+In addition the committees shall review incidents involving major penalties before, during or after a game.
 Any player receiving such a penalty shall be awarded disciplinary action by the SIH Discipline Coordinator.
-The committee shall then decide if any further discipline is to be given to the individual based on the recorded evidential details or circumstances during the alleged offence.
+The appropriate committee shall then decide if any further discipline is to be given to the individual based on the recorded evidential details or circumstances during the alleged offence.
 The game Bench Coach will be required to provide the committee with details of the offence.

-Major or Minor offences / infringement of the rules within the Club will be dealt with by a disciplinary committee following a three point plan:
+Major or Minor offences / infringement of the rules within the Club will be dealt with following a three point plan:

 - **1st offence** – the offender will be spoken to by the Team Manager or Head Coach where the offence will be explained.
 A plan will be agreed to prevent recurrence between the offender and the Coach/Manager.
 A note will be lodged with the Secretary and the offence will remain active during the period of the recovery plan.
 - **2nd offence** – should this take place before the plan has timed out the offender will be given a second warning [sometimes referred to as a written warning] of the consequences of failing to meet the plan requirements.
 A shorter timescale 2nd plan will be agreed and signed off by the offender.
 This written plan will be logged by the Secretary.
-- **3rd offence** – should the offender not meet the 2nd plan agreement then the Disciplinary Committee shall meet to decide on action.
-The action shall depend on the seriousness of the offence and may lead to suspension from training and or games or even expulsion.
-The offender will be advised directly by a senior Committee Member and receive written notice of the offence, the decision and any additional disciplinary details signed by the Chairman.
+- **3rd offence** – should the offender not meet the 2nd plan agreement then the General Committee shall meet (quorum 3) to decide on action.
+The action shall depend on the seriousness of the offence and may lead to suspension from training and or games or expulsion.
+The offender will be advised directly by a senior Committee Member and receive written notice of the offence, the decision and any additional disciplinary details signed by the Chair.

-In extreme cases on a major infringement, whether in house or external, the Disciplinary Committee may take action without following the 3 point disciplinary process where this is felt to be justified.
+In extreme cases of major infringement, whether internal or external, the General Committee may take immediate action without following the 3 point disciplinary process where this is justified.

 ---